 I never learned sign language in a family or institutional setting, so don’t act so surprised when I tell you I don’t sign.
 Many hearing people seem to have difficulty understanding that deaf people aren’t born knowing how to sign, and they, as natural human beings, must acquire language the same way that any other human acquires language.

-As time passes, public perceptions will alter thanks to infant detection of deafness, cochlear implants and family-based auditory-verbal therapy.
-And with a grandmother and mother who also have hearing challenges, this writer is very honest about her specific daily challenges.
+Public perceptions change with infant detection of deafness, hearing implants and family-based auditory-verbal therapy.
+And with family members who also have hearing challenges, the writer of the quoted piece is super honest about her daily challenges.

 Six-year-old Indy Mueller represents twenty-first century deafness.
-Bilateral cochlear implants at 11 months old means he grew up hearing and talking like his hearing peers in mainstream kindergarten.
+Bilateral cochlear implants as a baby let him grow up hearing and talking like his peers in mainstream kindergarten.
 Today, he tells you he is deaf – but doesn’t know what it’s like to be deaf.

 Fighting For Informed Choices

-Indy’s family is concerned that in the US, two bills regarding education for very young deaf children are competing.
+Indy’s family is concerned that in the US, two bills on education for deaf children are competing.
 One is House Bill 676, to give families with deaf infants access to the Early Hearing Detection Intervention (EHDI) process and the one-three-six month age goals for a hearing-and-talking response.
 Conversely, the other, LEAD-K, is sign-language focused.

 These young people need to change their corner of the world.
-Consistent, quality infant detection and spoken-language education from birth to five, can save up to USD $300,000 per child through their education by eliminating the need for sign interpreters and services.
+Consistent, quality infant detection and spoken-language education from birth to five, can save up to USD $300,000 per child for their education by eliminating the need for sign interpreters and in-person education, health and social support services.